Your care · Patient information

 Your plan may include theatre time, clinician care, and scheduled follow-ups.
 You’ll receive written aftercare guidance for recovery.

-Health insurance If you plan to use private medical insurance, tell us when booking.
+Health insurance: if you plan to use private medical insurance, tell us when booking.
 We can advise what information may be required by your insurer.
+See insured patients and finance options.

 Patient information FAQs